A Series of 4pp. Gospel Tracts by W.K. for distribution after preaching.

 This, which is evidently true as a sketch, helps to save the reader from serious misconception of the particulars.
 From early times men, having lost the fresh fulness of grace in the gospel, began to bend scripture generally to meet the first need of the soul.
 Hence the mustard seed was diverted by many to teach the work of grace in the heart from its small beginning, as the leaven was supposed to mean the gradual work of sanctification to bring about a universal change.
 Even the parables within the house are turned to the same account, only employing great things, instead of small, to show in the treasure the value of what we should make our own, and in the pearl the dream doubled to make it certain.

 No believer doubts that the Lord Jesus is the richest of treasures, and the jewel above all price.
 But as the general structure and the bearing of the discourse point to a different aim, so the special forms of these similitudes are inconsistent with the assumption that the work of divine grace in the heart is intended.
 How plainly untenable it would be to suppose a sinful or even an exercised soul selling all he has to buy the world! in order to possess the treasure said to be hidden there.
-Nor can any deny the truth that Christ in His joy over the treasure did, as He alone could, buy the world. in order to have the treasure of a people out of the earth for heaven.
+Nor can any deny the truth that Christ in His joy over the treasure did, as He alone could, buy the world in order to have the treasure of a people out of the earth for heaven.

 A late dignitary, who treated the parables in a very interesting way, thought this interpretation "strangely reverses the whole matter."
 What matters overturning an error however old, if we can only receive and enter into the truth with simplicity?
 The fact is that spiritual men have long felt the inadequacy of popular views.
 The word of the Lord abides.
 Be this our criterion.
 "Again, the kingdom of the heavens is like a man of merchandise seeking goodly pearls; and having found one pearl of great value, he went and sold all whatever he had and bought it" (Matt.
 13:45-46).
-Now is it not harsh in the extreme to infer that lost sinners are compared to a man inquest of goodly pearls?
+Now is it not harsh in the extreme to infer that lost sinners are compared to a man in quest of goodly pearls?
 It is untrue even of the uncommon case of the rich young ruler, irreproachable as his conduct was, who clung to his wealth, and forfeited treasure in heaven, and left Christ full of sorrow.
-He never knew his ruin and did not even seek to he saved.
+He never knew his ruin and did not even seek to be saved.
 And never was a greater mistake than that Saul of Tarsus answers to the merchant, "determinate, discriminate, unremitting."
 He was, as he said, "chief of sinners" and, like every other, saved in sovereign grace.

 It is Christ then Who really seeks and buys.
 It is Christ Who alone has also the perfect discernment of the moral beauty He saw and prized above all.
 Indisputably He alone of men understood and sought goodly pearls; and this one pearl of great price He saw, in divine counsels, to be saints like Himself holy and blameless in love — yea, one with Him, the church glorious, which He will present to Himself, not having spot or wrinkle or any such thing.
 He alone was in Himself perfectly what the saints are in divine purpose to be; and shall be in fact at His coming again, as in principle they are even now.